 - Submitting your Poster File to the Printing Services

 Students receive 3200 Print Points each semester to use for printing and copying the necessary academic and co-curricular materials.
 Unused points can roll over to the following semester.
-Find out more about print points and ideas on how to conserve them to meet your printing needs over the semester.
+Find ideas on how to conserve them to meet your printing needs over the semester, or buy more online.